Steven-Kha/362-Dating-Database/README.md

 9/18: v0.0.5 Added list of questions, added for loop to iterate through questions, added list to grab question answers <- Kyle

 9/18: v0.0.6 Fixed bug in new user (for loop not iterating correctly) <- Kyle

+9/20: v0.06b added comments about if we should clear screen on questions user messes up on